open-telemetry/opentelemetry-java-instrumentation/docs/contributing/repository-settings.md

 (In addition to https://github.com/open-telemetry/community/blob/main/docs/how-to-configure-new-repository.md)

+## General

 * Automatically delete head branches: CHECKED

   So that bot PR branches will be deleted.

+## Actions > General

+* Fork pull request workflows from outside collaborators:
+  "Require approval for first-time contributors who are new to GitHub"

+  To reduce friction for new contributors
+  (the default is "Require approval for first-time contributors").

 ## Branch protections